-In a dog, symptoms will usually develop within the first hour after ingestion, and may include any or all of the following mild signs:
+In a dog, signs can develop within the first hour after ingestion, and may include any or all of the following signs:

 - Agitation or restlessness

-- Intense itchiness (often described as rolling around on their backs or trying to bite at their backs)
+- Dogs may roll around on their backs or try to bite at their backs.

-What should I do if my dog is showing these symptoms?
+What should I do if my dog is showing these signs?

 How does my veterinarian diagnose pyrethrin/pyrethroid poisoning?

-Your veterinarian will make a presumptive diagnosis if there’s a known or possible history of exposure to a product containing a pyrethrin or pyrethroid, coupled with symptoms described above.
-If the symptoms are severe, your veterinarian will not wait to confirm the diagnosis before beginning treatment.
+Your veterinarian will make a presumptive diagnosis if there is a known or possible history of exposure to a product containing a pyrethrin or pyrethroid, coupled with signs described above.

 Is there an antidote for pyrethrin/pyrethroid poisoning in dogs?